-Commission (SEC) criteria regarding the issued.
-The District will make financial and h Star Charter School is in compliance with the Security and Exchange agreement in the Official Statement when a general obligation bond is distatistical data available as per the agreement in the Official Statement on to disseminate the financial information and notices to the Electronic Date of Adoption: October 28, 2014 Legal Reference: NA
+The Finance Department will ensure North Star Charter School is in compliance with the Security and Exchange Commission (SEC) criteria regarding the agreement in the Official Statement when a general obligation bond is issued.
+The District will make financial and statistical data available as per the agreement in the Official Statement.
+The District will appoint a Disclosure Agent to disseminate the financial information and notices to the Electronic Municipal Market Access (EMMA)

+Date of Adoption: October 28, 2014 Legal Reference: NA Ratified by the Board of Directors on September 23, 2015